azuredevcollege/trainingdays/day3/challenges/04-challenge-bo-1.md

 ## Deploy the Contacts Search Service

 To be able to run the Contacts Search service (where we leverage the core functionality of Azure Search), we first need an Azure Web App to host it.
-So, please go to the Portal (or use the Azure CLI) and create an Azure Web App (with a new Azure AppService Plan on Windows, Runtime **.NET Core 3.1**) - use SKU / Size **S1**.
+So, please go to the Portal (or use the Azure CLI) and create an Azure Web App (with a new Azure AppService Plan on Windows, Runtime **.NET 6**) - use SKU / Size **S1**.

 When finished, apply these settings to the Web App Configuration settings: